5 easy tips to be more confident as an introvert!

 2. Look at yourself, a lot.
 (As an introvert, it does boost confidence)

-3. Stop caring what others think but also care what you think!
+3. Stop caring what others think, care what you think!

 4. Force yourself to talk to people